 EPA & Wildfires

 Overwhelmingly wildfires are a result of climate change.
-The climate has gotten warmer and drier making it easier for them to spark and to cause major damage.
+The climate has gotten warmer and drier making it easier for wildfires to spark.
+Since 1983, wildfire season has gotten longer and acreage burned from wildfires has increased.

 The EPA monitors air quality and wildfires are one of the worst culprits in creating poor air quality.
-They lead to an increase in PM2.5, which can result in premature death and reduced lung function from long-term exposure.
-The World Health Organization recently announced that outdoor air pollution was one of the largest global health threats.
+They lead to an increase in PM2.5, which can result in premature death and reduced lung function.

 Wildfire smoke can also get into the home and lead to poor indoor air quality.